 Salt and pepper to taste.
 I also like to add a tablespoon of onion and garlic powder to add more layers of flavor.

 All in all, stew will be ready in about 40 to 50 minutes.
 But remember to stir regularly.

 Then, it’s time to serve up your homemade Chicken and Dumplings.
 Enjoy!

 For more delicious main dish recipes, be sure to check out my Pinterest Board, Dinner Recipes from Wisconsin Homemaker.

 Homemade Chicken and Dumplings

-- 2 cups chicken breast meat cooked and cubed
+- 3 cups chicken dark and/or breast meat cooked and cubed

 - 2 cups frozen mixed vegetables